mbforbes/docs/docs/concept/datasets.md

 # Datasets

+Datasets are immutable collections of one or more files.
+Datasets can be mounted into experiments for data re-use and to clearly show what information was needed to run an experiment.
 The following example shows how to create and use datasets.
-Beaker takes the view that all datasets are files at their core.
-Datasets may be one file or many, large or small; Beaker makes as few restrictions as possible on the shape of your data.
-Datasets are also immutable, ensuring that Beaker can retain a clean record of all data files used by an experiment.

 ## Preparation: Create Some Files